This game has a prerelease article

 A water bottle.

-This one is labeled ammodrop_lg.
-Unknown what "lg" stands for.
+This one is labeled ammodrop_lg - "lg" likely stands for "large".

-This one is labeled upgradedrop_sm.
-Unknown what "sm" stands for.
-Shares the same textures with ammodrop_lg. texture sets use the name "MRE"
+This one is labeled upgradedrop_sm - "sm" likely stands for "small".
+Shares the same textures with ammodrop_lg. texture sets use the name "MRE".

 This is a leftover from Rage, another game developed by id Software.